troyhite/splitbrain-multisite-apphosting-firewall/readme.md

 <!-- Use the aac-browse-header.yml   -->

 This article describes an architecture that enables multi-site, split brain DNS application hosting with applications being hosted on separate virtual machines all configured with a unique subdomain off a primary apex domain.
+All while ensuring network traffic between the Application Gateway and the backend application servers (VMs) flows through an Azure Firewall.
 Azure Front Door is used for external users and Application Gateway for internal users.
 This architecture provides high availability, scalability, and security for web applications hosted on Azure.

 ## Architecture